 Are you looking for delightful Christmas markets in Austria that are full of yuletide cheer?
 You’ve come to the right place!
 Not only do we have an amazing list to share with you, but Austria has no lack of quintessential, Christmassy markets.
 The only thing you will need to worry about is deciding which Christmas markets in Austria you want to visit!
-Luckily, you just can’t go wrong in choosing any of these amazing Austrian Christmas markets.
+Luckily, you just can’t go wrong in choosing any of these amazing Christmas markets in Europe.
 We really don’t know what says getting into the holiday spirit quite like wandering around snowy, magical Christmas markets in Austria, sipping hot apple cider, purchasing old-fashioned wooden toys, staring at twinkling lights, and humming to the festive sound of Christmas carols.

 Austria is a stunning place to visit any time of the year, but especially so during the Advent season, with the festive atmosphere filling the shops, streets, and markets.
 While fully getting into the holiday mood, you can also chip away at that long Christmas shopping list by finding a great number of very unique, individual gifts for your friends and family.
 Who wouldn’t want to receive a magic snow globe from one of the quaint Christmas markets in Austria on Christmas morning?
 Sounds like the plot of a classic holiday movie!